mghotbi/DspikeIn/README.md

 ### Estimating Scaling Factors After Pre-Processing

 To estimate scaling factors, ensure you have the `merged_spiked_species` data, which contains the merged species derived from the spiking process.
+*Note: The metadata in the phyloseq object must contain a column named 'spiked.volume' with the appropriate values.*

 ```r
 # Define the merged spiked species